 Because of the two different curves, the light rays will focus on two points on the retina instead of one.
 This causes blurry vision and sometimes double vision, if the astigmatism is severe.

 Certain types of surgery or eye injuries that cause scarring of the cornea may cause astigmatism.

-Keratoconus is a degenerative disorder of the eye where the cornea gradually thins and changes to a more conical shape; this can also cause astigmatism.
+Keratoconus is a degenerative disorder of the eye where the cornea gradually thins and changes to a more conical shape.
+This can cause a condition known as irregular astigmatism.

-If the astigmatism is very mild, the doctor will commonly suggest no treatment at all.
+If the astigmatism is mild, the doctor may suggest no treatment at all.